Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 60% of shoppers think negative reviews are just as important as positive ones in deciding what to purchase, as they can learn just as much (if not more) about your products from negative reviews.

 So what should you do when you get a negative review?
 You need to reply.
-Here’s how to respond to negative reviews successfully.
-And why doing so is good for business.
+Whether it’s a Google review or a different review provider (like Bazaarvoice), here’s how to respond to negative reviews successfully.
+And why doing so is good for your business.

 Why negative reviews matter